 Christ Church University

-EKM develop a relationship with Canterbury Christ Church University, in order to support nurses with training to support people with a learning disability.
+EKM have developed an ongoing a relationship with Canterbury Christ Church University, in order to support nurses with training to support people with a learning disability.

 On The Stage